How Does Real Estate Commission Work? Your Complete Guide

 Do Home Buyers Ever Pay Real Estate Commissions?

-The buyer pays for a realtor’s commission indirectly.
-It comes from the property’s sale price, which belongs to the party who bought the home.
+The buyer pays for a realtor’s commission indirectly, as it comes from the property’s sale price, which belongs to the party who bought the home.
+In other words, there will be no sale or real estate agent commission if there is no buyer.

 How Do You Calculate Real Estate Commissions?

-In almost all cases, a real estate commission isn’t a set fee payment but a percentage of the total sales price of the home.
+In most cases, a real estate commission isn’t a set fee payment but a percentage of the total sales price of the home.

 To calculate the total real estate commission, use this simple formula: